pbrisbin/albumart/README.md

 ### Lib

 The script expects ./lib/AWSSoapClient.php from the perspective of where you are when running it.

-Since it's not always convenient to `cd` somewhere before running something, you can use the `--lib` option to specify an alternate path to the directory containing AWSSoapClient.php.
+You can also use the `--lib` option to specify an alternate path to the directory containing AWSSoapClient.php.

 ### AWS Authentication